lowcoder-org/lowcoder/docs/build-applications/video-calls-in-lowcoder.md

 {% endhint %}

 {% hint style="warning" %}
 Meeting Name (Meeting Room) & Host User ID have to be managed in your own Backend / Database.
-In regards to the Lowcoder App, they must be dynamic - as multiple Users may want to join the meeting - which is based on the same single Lowcoder App.
+In regards to the OpenFlower App, they must be dynamic - as multiple Users may want to join the meeting - which is based on the same single OpenFlower App.
 {% endhint %}

 ### Meeting Controller Data & Functions